Discover the Fascinating Stories of Alexandria’s Historic St. Paul’s Cemetery

 James Hooff (February 18, 1825 – November 30, 1915)

 James Wallace Hooff, born in 1825 in Alexandria, led an extraordinary life marked by unwavering commitment and love.
-He defied societal conventions by marrying his second cousin, Jannett Hooff Brown, following a courtship that raised eyebrows due to their differing religious backgrounds—he was Presbyterian, she was Episcopalian.
+He defied societal conventions by marrying his second cousin, Jannett Hooff Brown, following a courtship that raised eyebrows due to their differing religious backgrounds—he was Presbyterian, and she was Episcopalian.

 One remarkable relic from their secret courtship is a letter from 1847, showcasing the famed “Alexandria Blue Boy” stamp.
 This postage rarity fetched a staggering $1 million in 1981 and is now valued even higher.

-Together, James and Jannett had three children, their eldest being Mary Goulding Hooff Fawcett, born on December 1, 1853, followed by their son Douglas, born on September 18, 1858.
+James and Jannett had three children, their eldest being Mary Goulding Hooff Fawcett, born on December 1, 1853, followed by their son Douglas, born on September 18, 1858.

 Before the outbreak of the Civil War, James served as the Deputy Collector and Inspector of Weights & Measures for Alexandria City.
 During the conflict, he demonstrated immense dedication to his faith and community by safeguarding his church’s precious silver communion goblets.
 He buried them in the yard of his residence at 517 Prince Street, Alexandria, VA, to protect them from potential theft by Union soldiers.